davidje13/lean-test/README.md

 		Requires `babel` (`npm install --save-dev @babel/core`).

 	- `rollup`:<br>
 		The Rollup bundler.
-Looks for a `rollup.config.js` file for configuration.
+Looks for a `rollup.config.js` file for configuration (uses the first entry if multiple configurations are defined).
 		Requires `rollup` (`npm install --save-dev rollup`).

 	- `tsc`:<br>
 		The Typescript transpiler.
 Looks for a `tsconfig.json` file for configuration.
 		Requires `typescript` (`npm install --save-dev typescript`).

+	- `webpack`:<br>
+		The webpack bundler.
+Looks for a `.webpack/webpackfile`, `.webpack/webpack.config.*`, or `webpack.config.*` file for configuration (uses the first entry if multiple configurations are defined).
+		Requires `webpack` (`npm install --save-dev webpack`).

 - `--target <name>` / `-t <name>` / environment `TARGET=<name>`:<br>
 	Runs the tests in the chosen target.
 Currently `node`, `chrome` and `firefox` are